vishnucs666/snake_game/README.md

 In this step move the snake to any position on a specified key press.
 This is the point where the snake movement logic comes.

-Consider this as the initial stage with the canvas having 25*25 grids and 4 snake body cells.
+Consider this as the initial stage with the canvas having 25*25 grids and snake having 4 body cells.